atk4/data/docs/fields.md

 :::{php:attr} join
 :::

-This property will point to :php:class:`Join` object if field is associated with a joined table row.
+This property will point to {php:class}`Join` object if field is associated with a joined table row.

 :::{php:attr} system